rust-lang/rust-bindgen/book/src/using-bitfields.md

 * For each contiguous block of bitfields, Bindgen emits an opaque physical field that contains one or more logical bitfields
 * A static constructor  ```new_bitfield_{1, 2, ...}``` with a parameter for each bitfield contained within the opaque physical field.

+To keep bindgen from generating the bitfield unit struct, it can be blocklisted like any other type, i.e. `--blocklist-type "__BindgenBitfieldUnit"`.
+This may be useful if you want to define a custom implementation, or your generated bindings import a pre-existing definition for the bitfield unit type.

 ## Bitfield examples

 For this discussion, we will use the following C type definitions and functions.